Robotics Master's FAQs

 Due to the high demand we are unable to automatically accept transfer or dual masters requests from students in other Masters programs at Penn.
 Students who are interested in applying to the Robotics Master's Program from other programs at Penn will be afforded an opportunity to be considered as part of the regular admission process with the deadline of February 1st.
 Please note that acceptance to the robotics program is highly competitive, and that there are typically many more applicants than places available.
 Applications will only be accepted after 1 semester is completed in your current program at Penn.

 For those that wish to apply: 1) The paper petition form to transfer signed by your current program and personal statement of 1 page or less are required; additional documents including resume, letters of recommendation, etc. are optional.
 2) Submitting your transfer application serves as permission to access your original graduate application to Penn; GRE scores are required.
-3) All documents must be submitted to Joy McManus in Levine 459 by February 1st.
+3) All documents must be submitted to Charity Payne in Levine 459 by February 1st.
 Decisions will be released 6-8 weeks after the deadline.

 Additional Information for Internal Transfer Students: